Posted on: October 20, 2020

 When marketing and sales teams drive towards the same goals, return on investment (ROI) dramatically improves, as does sales productivity, and ultimately, revenue.

-B2B leads are now increasingly only engaging with sales teams later in the sales funnel.
-They are happy to conduct their own research through the interest phase and on into the consideration phase.
+B2B customers are increasingly choosing to only engage with sales teams later in the sales funnel – being happy to carry out their own research through the interest phase and on into the consideration phase.

-If brands wanted to continue the conversations with their prospects, they needed to hold off on the sales pitch and use marketing to continue to fill that quest for information.
+So if you want to continue the conversations with your prospects, you need to hold off on the sales pitch and use marketing to satisfy that quest for information.

 This means that, more than ever, sales and marketing teams needed to be working together to nurture leads and ensure timely handovers from one team to another.